walchko/style_guide/c++.md

 ## Macros, Constants and `#defines`

-- User ALL CAPS for constants
+- Use ALL CAPS for constants
 - Don't use `#defines` if possible
 - Use `constexpr` so compiler can double check type